3 Reasons Why Traveling for Drug or Alcohol Rehab Works Best

 About Bruce Berman

-Bruce has personally assisted hundreds of people into treatment for alcohol, substance abuse, and mental health.
+Bruce has personally assisted thousands of people into treatment for alcohol, substance abuse, and mental health.
 He has been in continuous recovery since September 1989.
 Besides himself, he has also placed his children, employees, family members, friends and other loved ones into various treatment programs.
 Whether you or a loved one is struggling with addiction, Bruce has most likely dealt with a similar situation in the past.
 Bruce is a father of four children and is happily married to his wife, Victoria, who has also been in recovery since November 1995.